 Congressman Fred Upton is proud to represent the common-sense values of Southwest Michigan’s Sixth Congressional District.
 A diverse section of the state that stretches from the shores of Lake Michigan, the Sixth District is home to key industries that range from agriculture to auto parts manufacturing to high-tech biomedical innovation centers.
 It includes all of Berrien, Cass, Kalamazoo, St. Joseph and Van Buren counties, and most of Allegan County.

 Prior to his election to Congress, Fred worked for President Ronald Reagan in the Office of Management and Budget (OMB).
 While at OMB, he learned from President Reagan’s example that it does not matter who gets the credit, as long as the job gets done.
 That has been Fred’s approach since he was first elected to Congress in 1986 and continues today.

 From 2010 to 2016, Fred was selected by his House colleagues to serve as Chairman of the Committee on Energy and Commerce.
 This pivotal committee has jurisdiction over matters concerning energy, healthcare, the environment, telecommunications, commerce, manufacturing, and trade, as well as oversight and investigations.
 Hard work and bipartisan success was a staple during Fred’s tenure as chairman of the committee.
 Under Fred’s leadership, the Committee passed 354 legislative measures through the House and saw 202 of those signed into law by the president.
-Fred currently serves as Chairman of the Subcommittee on Energy, which has jurisdiction over national energy policy.
+Fred currently serves as the top Republican leader of the Subcommittee on Energy, which has jurisdiction over national energy policy.

 Fred’s top priorities remain job creation, economic growth, and working to help all residents of Southwest Michigan live longer, better lives.